PilarM0ntes/etl-project/README.md

 * Declare the collections: popular_videos and country_records
 * Insert the dataframes in the MongoDB collections
 * Convert the dataframes to dictionaries

+## Features
+We choose MongoDB for this ETL project because we found it very useful for extracting data through Web Scraping, meaning we can later scale the project for integrating further datasets as the data is updated.

+## Content
+This dataset includes several months (and counting) of data on daily trending YouTube videos.
+Data is included for 10 different countries (USA, Great Britain, Germany, Canada, France, Rusia, Mexico, South Korea, Japan, and India), with up to 200 listed trending videos per day.

+## To do
+Possible uses for this ETL project could include:

+* Analyzing which videos are more popular at each country.
+* Analazing which videos have more international audience.
+* Training ML algorithms like RNNs to generate their own YouTube comments.
+* Analysing what factors affect how popular a YouTube video will be.

 ## Team members
 * Pilar Montes